Conferences & Events

 Ongoing, upon request

 Bring this one-day workshop to your campus, chapter, or consortia year round.
 Additionally, ACRL offers a partial subsidy on a competitive basis for five hosts each year.
-The deadline to apply for 2014 has passed.
-Check back in October 2014 for details on how to apply to host the subsidized version during the 2014-15 academic year.
+Full details are available each year in October; applications due in November.

 ACRL's online courses and Webcasts of conference programs, designed to meet the demands of your schedule and budget.
 Check out the calendar of ACRL's e-learning events!

 ACRL OnPoint Chat

 ACRL OnPoint is a live series of informal monthly chat sessions that provide the opportunity to connect with colleagues and experts to discuss an issue of the day in academic and research librarianship.